skdebray/ASE-2020/README.md

   The current implementation of the trace writer is availabile in the directory `tracer`.
 It uses Intel's [Pin](https://software.intel.com/content/www/us/en/develop/articles/pin-a-dynamic-binary-instrumentation-tool.html) for dynamic instrumentation and recording.

+- `xed`
+  The code in this directory is Intel's [XED](https://intelxed.github.io/).
+It is reproduced here unchanged from that on the XED repository and is distributed under the terms of the license for that software.

 ## Building the code
 Type the command